 What are my choices during this pregnancy?

-Intrauterine transfusion (IUT) is used to treat alpha thalassemia major by providing red blood cells to the fetus though a blood transfusion.
-The goal of this treatment is to provide the fetus with functional red blood cells that are able to successfully deliver oxygen.
+Intrauterine transfusion is used to treat ATM by providing red blood cells to the fetus though a blood transfusion.
+The goal of this treatment is to provide the fetus with functional red blood cells that can successfully deliver oxygen.
 Fetuses can be treated with intrauterine transfusions throughout pregnancy starting at an early gestational age (18-25 weeks).

-While the fetus is developing, its immune system has unique features that make stem cell transplant safer then after birth.
-This is particularly true when the mother’s stem cells are transplanted into the fetus, since the mother and fetus tolerate each other during pregnancy (maternal-fetal tolerance).
-Our group has tested this idea for more than a decade and we have recently obtained approval from the Food and Drug Administration to perform a phase 1 clinical trial of maternal stem cell transplantation in fetuses with ATM.
-In this trial, we plan to harvest stem cells from the mother’s bone marrow, prepare them for safe injection, and transplant them into the fetus at the same time as the planned IUT.
-Performing this stem cell transplant at the same time as IUT minimizes any additional procedural risk to the fetus, and takes advantage of a unique time period in development when the mother can be an ideal stem cell donor for her fetus.
-Thus, we will test whether this added in utero transplantation is safe and effective for patients with ATM.
+The UCSF Fetal Treatment Center is performing an FDA-approved phase 1 clinical trial of maternal stem cell transplantation in fetuses with ATM.
+In this trial, we harvest stem cells from the mother’s bone marrow, prepare the cells for safe injection, then transplant them into the fetus at the same time as a planned IUT.
+Performing the stem cell transplant at the same time as IUT minimizes additional procedural risk to the fetus and takes advantage of a unique time period in development when the mother can be an ideal stem cell donor for her fetus.
+We are testing whether this added in utero transplantation is safe and effective for patients with ATM.

-With this treatment, we aim to cure the baby of alpha thalassemia major before birth, thus eliminating the need for lifelong transfusions or the complications of stem cell transplantation after birth.
+With in utero stem cell transplantation, we aim to cure the baby of ATM before birth, thus eliminating the need for lifelong transfusions or the complications of stem cell transplantation after birth.
 Our goal for this phase 1 trial is to determine how well the mother and fetus tolerate stem cell harvesting and transplantation.

 Who is a candidate for fetal therapy for ATM?

-If you wish to be pursue fetal therapy for ATM, we will arrange for you to visit our Fetal Treatment Center for a formal evaluation which includes an ultrasound, and ECHO (ultrasound of the heart), and counseling by a number of the members of our Fetal Treatment Center team (surgeon, hematologist, obstetrician, social worker, nurse, etc).
-We will then discuss whether you will be a candidate for IUT alone, or IUT plus stem cell transplantation.
-We anticipate that patients who have in utero stem cell transplantation will need subsequent red blood cell transfusions until birth, which can be performed at UCSF or at your home institution.
+We will arrange for you to visit our Fetal Treatment Center for a formal evaluation, which includes an ultrasound, ECHO (ultrasound of the heart), and counseling by members of our Fetal Treatment Center team (surgeon, hematologist, obstetrician, genetic counselor, social worker, nurse).
+We will discuss whether your are a candidate for IUT alone or IUT plus stem cell transplantation.
+With either intervention, we anticipate your fetus will need subsequent red blood cell transfusions until birth, which can be performed at UCSF or at your home institution.

 What will happen after birth?

-- Patients who have IUT plus in utero stem cell transplantation: After birth, we will monitor the baby for signs of engraftment (the number of mother’s blood cells that survive).
+Patients who have IUT plus in utero stem cell transplantation: After birth, we will monitor the baby for signs of engraftment (the number of mother’s blood cells that survive).
 If the levels are high, the baby may not need further treatment.
 If the levels are low but detectable (1-5%), the baby may need a “booster” transplant of maternal cells to increase the levels of engraftment.
-Alternatively, if there is no appreciable engraftment, the baby may need lifelong transfusions or another stem cell transplant.
+If there is no appreciable engraftment, the baby may need lifelong transfusions or another stem cell transplant.